Are you a "Usual Suspect?" or think you may be?

 2) A goody bag at the finish, which has goodies in, not a bunch of adverts.
 There will be nothing healthy in our goody bags, things they contain for example, chocolate, crisps..

-3) A well stocked base camp with plenty of nibbles and refreshments for post race replenishment.
-This will be very much vegan orientated for this event!
+3) A well stocked base camp/aid stations with plenty of nibbles and refreshments for during and post race replenishment, including the legendary Rachel's Rocky Road!

 When do I get my race number?